Meet the team!

 Michelle is a Licensed Clinical Mental Health Counselor.
 She earned her Bachelor of Arts in History and Religious Studies from Warren Wilson College and her Master of Science in Clinical Mental Health Counseling from the University of Vermont.
 Her background and training is in Dialectical Behavior Therapy, and she has also completed training in EMDR (Eye Movement Desensitization and Reprocessing) Therapy.

-Michelle’s primary area of interest is working with queer clients, particularly at the intersections of queerness, spirituality and religion, and family.
+Michelle’s primary area of interest is working with queer and polyamorous clients, particularly at the intersections of queerness, spirituality and religion, and family.
 Michelle also enjoys working with issues around ADHD, sexuality, and relationship conflict.
 She is anti-diet, HAES-oriented, sex-positive, kink-positive, and generally aligned towards liberation of all kinds.
-Michelle works with both individuals and couples.

 Check out Michelle’s website at www.michellemetzlerlcmhc.com